 Our Vengeance Court finds them both guilty, Court being Zoe C and me, we’re judge and jury.
 The defendants get no lawyer, have no rights, based on their level of educations, they’d probably spell it rites.

-We waited overnight, showed up at the house early, seven.
-While the little boy was in school, a rarity apparently, we took the house.
-Zoe C is calm as a windless day as she takes Asshole’s thumbs, then his balls, it’s reconstructive surgery.
+We show up at the house early, seven.
+When the little boy left for school, a rarity apparently, we take the house.
+Zoe C is calm as a windless day as she removes Asshole’s thumbs, then his balls, it’s rehabilitative surgery.
 No balls, no testosterone, no violence.
-To make it easy to escape, she also cut his Achilles tendon and took enough chunk that it can’t be reconnected.

 The woman will be mute for the rest of her life, I’ll leave it to your imagination as to what body part was removed.

-We sent the recordings to the District Attorney anonymously, sidestepped child welfare.
+We send the recordings to the District Attorney anonymously, sidestep useless child welfare.
 The boy was taken from school and is a ward of the state awaiting suitable foster care or adoption.
 Mommy and boyfriend will never see him again, like they care, but they will do prison time and suffer all of their days, good enough.

 A one night trip, back to Malibu.
 Since Zoe C and I kept busy, we didn’t get the recordings we wanted until the first evening, then this morning we deconstructed the guilty parties and a drive back home.